 White boxes indicate that the data is still in flux and not set yet because the time is still ongoing.
 Hover over a white box to see when the last qualifying date for that bucket will occur.

 Report results vary based on the type of retention you select.
 View the types of retention in this article.
 If you select first time retention note that if you chose “Anything” as the follow up event the report is only showing users that came back to perform a specific event.
 If you select recurring retention, note that your report shows users that performed the same event multiple times.

 Create a cohort from a Retention bucket by clicking on any bucket in the chart and selecting Create cohort.
 You can choose to build a cohort of users who were retained in that bucket, or users who were dropped from that bucket.
-This feature is not available for Addiction Retention reports.
+This feature is not available for Frequency Retention reports.
 Learn more about this feature here.